 Photojournalism Code of Ethics

-- The news story comes in priority.
+- The news story comes in priority with complete credibility.
 Hence, Accuracy in content, text, photographs, videographs, and any other representation of their subjects should be there.

 - A news story must be newsworthy.
 There must be something important to be called as news.

-- In a situation in which someone needs assistance and help as no one else is present there, then the photographers or photojournalist himself have the responsibility of doing so.
+- In a situation in which someone needs assistance and help as no one else is present there, then the photographers or photojournalists themselves have the responsibility of doing so.

 - In all other situations, photographers must strive not to influence events they are photographing.

-- Photographers should also follow norms, rules, and laws of the estate, Nation, and respective regions.
+- Photographers should also follow the norms, rules, and laws of the estate, Nation, and respective regions.

 - Understand what is to be considered for private and public and accordingly take the permissions before coverage.